saumitraaditya/edgevpnio.github.io/_pages/openfireconfig.md

 ## Server-side configuration

-Once you have a CA and have issued certificates for your EdgeVPN nodes (each node should have its own unique XMPP user name and certificate as explained above), you need to 1) configure the XMPP server to support certificate auth, and 2) upload the CA's certificate.
+Once you have a CA and have issued certificates for your nodes (each node should have its own unique XMPP user name and certificate as explained above), you need to 1) configure the XMPP server to support certificate auth, and 2) upload the CA's certificate.

 Step 1: Your Openfire XMPP server needs to be configured for certificate-based authentication, by ensuring the following properties are set.